vdaas/vald/docs/overview/component/agent.md

 Vald Agent is responsible for:

-- Store index data along to the user requests.
+- Store index data along to the user requests
   - The store destination is In-Memory, Volume Mounts, Persistent Volume, or External Storage.
-- Search the nearest neighbor vectors of the request vector and return the search result.
+- Search the nearest neighbor vectors of the request vector and return the search result

 ## Features

-Vald Agent has 2 components, `core`, and `sidecar`.
+Vald Agent has two components, `core` and `sidecar`.

-This chapter shows the features of each small component.
+This chapter shows the characteristics of each small component.

 ### Core

 `Core` is responsible for the main features of Vald Agent.

-It uses a specific algorithm for applying features and you can choose for your depend.
+It uses a specific algorithm for applying features, and you can choose for your depend.

 Vald provides: